 The culinary scene of Las Catalinas is getting quite a makeover over the next few months.
 Town is welcoming the arrival of Ponciana, the Santarena Hotel’s restaurant, adding a town bakery, and enjoying the continued growth and evolution of Sentido Norte, Limonada and the Beach Club, all following the arrival of Copper & Stone at the end of 2018.
-It’s a excellent wave of additions and improvements to town, and with it comes Guanacaste Nights, a food festival to celebrate all that the region has to offer and look to the culinary future of the area.
+It’s a excellent wave of additions and improvements to town, and with it comes Guanacaste Nights.
+A food festival to celebrate all that the region has to offer and look to the culinary future of the area.

-This has all started to change in the past 15 years or so, as there has been a slow shift of international chefs recognizing the tremendous potential of Costa Rica’s natural world, and local chefs returning to the country after honing their trades all across the world, have contributed.
+This has all started to change in the past 15 years or so.
+There has been a slow shift of international chefs recognizing the tremendous potential of Costa Rica’s natural world.
+Because of this, local chefs returning to the country after honing their trades all across the world, have contributed.

 Interested in being a part of celebrating Guanacaste’s cuisine?
 You can find out more and sign up here